Howard University, B.A., magna cum laude, 1998

 - Faculty, Emory Law School Kessler-Eidson Trial Techniques Program

 - Instructor, National Institute for Trial Advocacy (NITA)

 - Admissions Interviewer, Georgetown University Law Center Alumni Admissions Program

-- Troop Leader, Girls Scouts Nation’s Capital Cadette Troop 4461
+- Troop Advisor, Girls Scouts Nation’s Capital Cadette Troop 4461

 - Former Administrative Hearing Examiner, District of Columbia Office of Police Complaints